 Look Into On-Site Screening

-If you take all the necessary precautions, follow the CDC’s COVID-19 guidelines and look into office space planning, you can safely return to the office after the pandemic.
+If you take all the necessary precautions, follow the CDC's COVID-19 guidelines, and look into office space planning, you can safely return to the post-COVID office.